berryvansomeren/speelgrond/README.md

 The following is a screenshot of _speelgrond/examples/1_sphere_, which runs an incredibly simple ray marching shader that uses SDFs to define a sphere, a plane, and shadows.
-The sphere's position can be controlled using the keyboard, and the light position is updated by python code.
+The sphere's position can be controlled using the keyboard, and the light position is updated by python code too.

 <p align="center">
   <img src="speelgrond/examples/1_sphere/screenshot.png" width="500">